KashifMushtaq/NeoWS/README.md

 cd ..
 ```

-This will pack build and pack it as NeoBrowser.jar
+This will build all the java classes and pack them as NeoBrowser.jar

 # To Run: